+Seasonally, the largest number of crossings is observed in the spring, but fluxes into the basin continue at a lower rate throughout the year.
+This is consistent with previous observationally based estimates using a budget framework showing continuous fluxes of water into the basin (Straneo, 2001).
+Freshwater is advected into the basin in two pulses in the spring and in the fall, as was also observed by Schmidt and Send (2007) and Straneo (2001).
+Due to the different methods applied in the studies (e.g., deeper surface layers and different reference salinities) and the saltier model used here, the absolute magnitudes of the freshening pulses are not explicitly compared.
+However, the results are consistent in the timing of the freshening.
 One of the unique benefits of a Lagrangian approach is the ability to determine the statistical source of the water entering the basin.
-We investigate the origin of the freshwater that enters the basin, finding that the water from the inshore region of the EGC enters the Labrador Sea in the northeast (Figure 5d).
+We investigate the origin of the freshwater that enters the basin, finding that the water from the inshore region of the EGC enters the Labrador Sea in the northeast (Fig. 5d).
 This water is responsible for both the spring and fall freshening pulses.
-At the same time of the spring freshening, large amounts of salty EGC offshore water enter the basin in the southeast (Figure 5c).
+At the same time of the spring freshening, large amounts of salty EGC offshore water enter the basin in the southeast (Fig. 5c).
 This counteracts and weakens the overall spring freshening observed in the basin.
-The fall pulse (September - October), on the other hand, is the result of a combination of relatively low salinity water from the EGC offshore source and fresh EGC inshore water.
+The fall pulse (September-October), on the other hand, is the result of a combination of relatively low-salinity water from the EGC offshore source and fresh EGC inshore water.
 The two water masses enter the basin in two different regions, the EGC offshore water in the southeast and the EGC inshore water in the northeast.

-Our results show that water entering the Labrador Sea basin in the surface layer was freshest in the mid-1990s, with other maxima in 1999, the early 2000s and the mid-2000.
+Our results show that water entering the Labrador Sea basin in the surface layer was freshest in the mid-1990s, with other maxima in 1999, the early 2000s, and mid-2000.
 The freshening in the mid-1990s is likely to be related to the freshening observed by Häkkinen (1999), with the freshest waters located on the shelves.
-Several other years stand out as well, such as 1999, 2003 - 2004 and 2007 - 2008.
+Several other years stand out as well, such as 1999, 2003-2004, and 2007-2008.
 The water responsible for these freshening periods originates in the inshore part of the EGC.
-A surface freshening signal in 2007 - 2008 was found in observations, as well as the model.
+A surface freshening signal in 2007-2008 was found in observations and the model.
 This is also the year in which deep convection was observed again after a long period of absence (Våge et al., 2008).
 It is not clear what exactly caused the freshening periods since the NAO is neither strongly positive nor strongly negative and there is no obvious increase in Greenland runoff at these times.

-Due to the remarkably high correlation between the Ekman transport and crossing probability, we suggest that wind forcing plays the primary role in the variability of freshwater transport near the surface, and allows fresh shelf water to enter the basin in the top 30 m.
+Due to the remarkably high correlation between the Ekman transport and crossing probability, we suggest that wind forcing plays the primary role in the variability of freshwater transport near the surface and allows fresh shelf water to enter the basin in the top 30 m.
 This conclusion is consistent with model results presented by Luo et al. (2016).
-In summary, as water rounds Cape Farewell and enters the Labrador Sea, large amounts of the offshore water crosses into the basin.
-In the upper 30 m, the inshore water spreads away from the coast, off the shelf and towards the basin, due to Ekman transport.
-The offshore water enters the basin due to other mechanisms (not addressed in this study) and hence the number of crossings of this water is not significantly correlated to the Ekman transport.
+In summary, as water rounds Cape Farewell and enters the Labrador Sea, large amounts of offshore water cross into the basin.
+In the upper 30 m, the inshore water spreads away from the coast, off the shelf, and towards the basin due to Ekman transport.
+The offshore water enters the basin due to other mechanisms (not addressed in this study) and hence the number of crossings of this water is not significantly correlated with the Ekman transport.